abrie/data-challenge-2014/README.md

 #### Let the script collect it

 protip: Use the included `collect.sh` script to collect preset data sets.
 Or inspect the script to see how the utility works.
+You'll need to specify a projectId:

+`./collect.sh gilded-toad-681`

 ## Displaying data